Tmexclusives/DSA-Data-Analysis-Capstone-Project/README.md

 ### Project Overview

 This Data Analysis Project aims to generate insights that can guide product improvement, marketing strategies, and customer engagement for a company named RetailTech Insights which provides e-commerce analytics solutions to sellers on platforms like Amazon.

+### Data Sources
+The primary source of Data used here is the Amazon case study.xlsx file shared in class for the purpose of this project.